Philip Kerr, 11th Marquess of Lothian: Combating US Isolationism

 On 19 July 1940, Hitler in a speech put out peace feelers to Britain.
-Without seeking permission from the British government, Lothian asked Malcolm Lovell, an American Quaker in touch with the Germans, to inquire what terms were on offer to "a proud and unconquered nation".
+Lothian asked Malcolm Lovell, an American Quaker in touch with the Germans, to inquire what terms were on offer.
+There were then seven overrun Governments in Exile in Britain at the time; Czechoslovakia, Poland, Norway, Holland, Belgium, Luxembourg and the self appointed representative of free France, General Charles de Gaulle.
 However, on 22 July, Foreign Secretary Lord Halifax delivered a speech rejecting the offer.
-Harold Nicolson wrote in his diary, "Lothian claims that he knows the peace terms and they are most satisfactory.
-I am glad to say that Halifax pays no attention to this".
+Harold Nicolson, a long time past critic of Lothian's earlier attempts at avoiding another war, wrote in a somewhat intemperate edited entry in his diary, ' Philip Lothian telephones wildly from Washington in the evening begging Halifax not to say anything in his broadcast tonight which would close the door to peace.
+Lothian claims that he knows the peace terms and they are most satisfactory.
+I am glad to say that Halifax pays no attention to this and makes an extremely bad broadcast but one that is perfectly firm as far as it goes '.
+This is a somewhat perplexing entry given what Lothian was advising as Ambassador that Britain should not agree to any armistice with Germany.